robinadoro/readme/README.md

 ## About me
 - :heart: I love Javascript.
 - 🌱 I’m currently learning NodeJs.
-- 💬 Ask me about anything.
+- 💬 Ask me about JS.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->